swansonk14/SyntheMol/README.md

     --delete_disconnected_mols
 ```

-This removes 25 molecules whose salts cannot be stripped, leaving 138,060 molecules.
+This removes 25 molecules whose salts cannot be stripped, leaving 138,060 molecules, of which 132,479 are unique.

 Note: This step is crucial to prevent errors in running reactions.
 Salts can cause reactions to create products that are the same as the reactants, leading to undesired infinite loops during molecule generation.